CHCAA-EDUX/NLP-AU/syllabus/classes/class11/class11.md

 5) Discuss what improvements could be made?
 Could you average over mulitiple prompts or use multiple models?
 What about fine-tuning the model on prompts is that possible? ...

 # Prompting
 I will take inspiration from a few papers, especially the GPT-3 paper ["Language models are few-shot learners"](https://arxiv.org/pdf/2005.14165.pdf) and series of response papers, ["It is not just size that Matter: small language models are also few-shot learners"](https://arxiv.org/pdf/2009.07118.pdf), and ["Making Pre-trained Language Models Better Few-shot Learners"](https://arxiv.org/pdf/2012.15723.pdf).
+You might also be inspired by [this blog](https://thegradient.pub/prompting/) post on the gradient.
 Prompting take slightly different forms depending on the language model, but in general the model looks somewhat like this:

 ## Prompting generative models